cmu-mfi/rtc/doc/Vision/Installation.md

   python scripts/place_teach.py --config ../data/demonstrations/<dd-mm>/place_object.yaml
   ```

   > A bash script can also be created to run the teach script for different connectors.
-See *.sh files in the `scripts/` directory for examples.
+See the \*.sh files in the `scripts/` directory for examples.

 - Data is collected in the `data/demonstrations/<dd-mm>` directory.
 Review the depth images of action and anchor objects to make sure the data is collected correctly.
 Adjust the parameters in the `training` section of the `place_object.yaml` file to get high quality data.